DangerDrome/NodeUI/memory-bank/progress.md

 - Streamlined the breadcrumb navigation system for intuitive traversal of nested graphs.
 - Implemented robust, deep-copy-based state serialization to prevent context-related bugs.
 - Successfully implemented the foundational `ThreeJSNode` with an interactive 3D scene and timeline.
 - **Completed comprehensive performance optimizations for the 3D viewport, eliminating flickering and improving rendering performance.**
+- **Implemented a major overhaul of the `ThreeJSNode` timeline, adding advanced UI, full keyframe management, and real-time animation playback.**
+- **Enabled dynamic scene population in the `ThreeJSNode` based on connected nodes, including rendering 3D text for notes.**